 RESISTING THE IMPERIALIST WAR:

-JP spoke severely against caste system, which ironically became the only political tool for his modern day political followers, be it Mulayam Singh Yadav, Laloo Prasad Yadav or Nitish Kumar who all started their political career as student leaders during JP movement.
+JP spoke severely against the caste system, which ironically became the only political tool for his modern-day political followers, be it Mulayam Singh Yadav, Laloo Prasad Yadav or Nitish Kumar who all started their political career as student leaders during JP movement.

 Jaya Prakash once stated that Total Revolution is a combination of seven revolutions, viz., political, social, economic, cultural, ideological or intellectual, educational and spiritual; and the main motive being to bring in a change in the existing society that is in tune with the ideals of the Sarvodaya.
 JP had a very idealistic notion of society and it is in this endeavor, he shifted from Marxism to Socialism and later towards Antodaya.